osovv/reatom/docs/src/content/docs/package/async.md

 ## reatomAsync

-`reatomAsync` accepts an effect function that returns a promise (it can simply be an `async` function) and queues it in the effects queue.
-The `ctx` object already includes a `controller` which is a native [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).
-The standout feature of this package—a true game changer for developer experience (DX) and code reliability—is its automatic handling of nested abort controllers.
-This means that for concurrent ([abortable](#withabort)) processes, like an input search that triggers multiple sequential requests, starting a new search will automatically cancel the previous one and all associated effects.
+`reatomAsync` accepts effect function which returns a promise (it could be just `async` function) and call it in effects queue. `ctx` already includes `controller` which is a native [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).
+The most cool feature of this package and game changer for your DX and your code reliability is automatic linking of nested abort controllers.
+It means that if you have concurrent ([abortable](#withabort)) process, like on input search with a few serial requests, when a new search starts, previous search and all generated effects cancel automatically.

-The core `reatomAsync` package is lightweight, at just [1.2KB](https://bundlejs.com/?q=%40reatom%2Fasync&treeshake=%5B%7B+reatomAsync+%7D%5D), while the entire package is only [2.6KB](https://bundlejs.com/?q=%40reatom%2Fasync)!
+Base `reatomAsync` weight is just [1.2KB](https://bundlejs.com/?q=%40reatom%2Fasync&treeshake=%5B%7B+reatomAsync+%7D%5D) and the whole package is only [2.6KB](https://bundlejs.com/?q=%40reatom%2Fasync)!

-Since the package is designed for general asynchronous function management, it doesn’t include a built-in solution for data requests in specific environments, such as the web.
-You’re free to integrate any library you prefer, like the minimalist [redaxios](https://www.npmjs.com/package/redaxios) or the feature-rich [axios](https://www.npmjs.com/package/axios).
+As the main point of this package is general management of async functions, there is no built in solution for data requests in the web or other environment.
+Fill free to use any existing library, like tiny [redaxios](https://www.npmjs.com/package/redaxios) or feature-rich [axios](https://www.npmjs.com/package/axios).

 ### Default request helper